-What is low back pain?
+What is lower back pain?

-Low back pain is a type of pain that occurs in the lower back, specifically in the area that runs from the base of the ribs to the top of the buttocks.
+Low back pain is a type of pain that occurs in the lower back, specifically in the area from the base of the ribs to the top of the buttocks.
 This pain can be acute or chronic, depending on its duration and origin.
-Acute low back pain usually lasts from a few days to several weeks, while chronic low back pain persists for more than three months.
+Acute low back pain typically lasts from a few days to several weeks, while chronic low back pain persists for more than three months.

 [product=garlic-and-omega-rheumatism-arthritis]